-- Maths (TTRockstars,123maths, Maths Shed) - English (Nessy, Phonics Play, Spelling Shed, Oxford Owl)
+- Maths (TTRockstars, MyMaths, 123maths) - English (Nessy, Dylexia Gold, Phonics Play)

 Please note that all learning materials produced by a school can be shared widely.
-However, pupil logins to website subscriptions that the school has purchased must not be shared externally.
+However, pupil logins to website subscriptions that the school has purchased must not be shared at all.

-Whilst we are using Seesaw and Google Classroom to interact with parents and children, we will ensure that there will be limited screen-time and as many practical/creative activity opportunities as possible.
+Whilst we are using Seesaw and Google Classroom to interact with parents and children, we will plan to ensure that there will be limited screen-time and as many practical/creative activity opportunities as possible.

 Each lesson or project will have a clearly defined objective and outcome which will be assessed by the teacher through verbal or written comments with Google Classroom or Seesaw.
 Feedback will be given but will not be instantaneous and will vary due to the nature of remote learning.
-Each child will receive feedback daily.
-Each child's teacher will share a timetable of activities or events for the week specific to the child, which may be different from their siblings attending the same school.
+Your child will receive feedback by the end of the working school week.
+Your child's teacher will share a timetable of activities or events for the week specific to your child, which may be different from their siblings attending the same school.